kciesielski/tags-demo/README.md

 # Scalatest tagging example
 This example demonstrates how easy it is to tag tests for ignoring with annotations.
-Examples use SBT 0.13 and Scalatest 2.0.
+Example uses SBT 0.13 and Scalatest 2.0.
+Verified also with SBT 0.12.4.

 Quick Info
 ---